 “I bought the house from a man who found it too sad.”
 Rachelle led us through the living room.
 The dogs were nipping at my legs, as if they were under her command.
 She showed us our rooms.

-“Of course you could sleep in one bed, if you’re kissing cousins, only I get to watch.”
+“Of course you could sleep in one bed, if you’re kissing cousins.”

 “Two bedrooms will be fine.”
 Sleeping with Sherri was almost impossible.
 Her snoring was world-class.
 I took the smaller room, since I was the guest of a guest.